-All of our printing, stationery, gift bags, jams and chutneys come from Derwen College and we are grateful to the staff for their support of Promise in Store.
+All of our printing, stationery and gift bags come from Derwen College and we are grateful to the staff for their support of Promise in Store.
 We look forward to developing many more products alongside the students.

 Studio 306 Collective is a not for profit Social Enterprise aimed to empower disadvantaged local individuals by offering a creative space for people recovering from mental illness.

-Individuals are encouraged to rediscover forgotten skills or develop new ones in our four disciplines – Ceramics, Silver Jewellery, Screen Printing and Sewing whilst empowered to boost their confidence within a working environment.
+Individuals are encouraged to rediscover forgotten skills or develop new ones in their four disciplines – Ceramics, Silver Jewellery, Screen Printing and Sewing whilst empowered to boost their confidence within a working environment.

 We are delighted to have been given an Award from UnLtd., the UK’s Foundation for Social Entrepreneurs.